SamuelBernardDev/MIE1050_FinalProject_SamuelBernard_TahreemAnjum/README.md

 ### System Setup

-- The system is simulated at a smaller scale using a **small plastic plane** to mimic solar panels as shown in Figure .
+- The system is simulated at a smaller scale using a **small plastic plate** to mimic solar panels as shown in Figure .
 - Sensors will accurately:
   - Label snow accumulation